Dr. David C. White

-Microbial Insights, Inc. (MI) was established in 1992 as a technology transfer company based on the pioneering research of Dr. David C. White, MD, PhD of the University of Tennessee.
+Microbial Insights, Inc. was established in 1992 as a technology transfer company based on the pioneering research of Dr. David C. White, MD, PhD of the University of Tennessee.
 Dr. White was a true scholar, able to speak easily about international politics, philosophy, and religion, but was world renown for his immense contributions to science.
-His nearly 5 decade career includes over 540 publications that spanned cell physiology from electron transport to phospholipid fatty acid (PLFA) composition while introducing the concept of microbial ecology.
-For additional information on Dr. White’s research career and his impact not only on the microbiology field but also the next generation of scientists, please visit davidcwhite.org.
+His nearly five decade career includes over 540 publications that spanned cell physiology from electron transport to phospholipid fatty acid (PLFA) composition while introducing the concept of microbial ecology.

-In 1998, MI became one of the first commercial laboratories to offer DNA based technologies including CENSUS, a molecular biological tool based on quantitative polymerase chain reaction (qPCR), as a cost-effective approach to characterize microbial communities.
+In 1998, we became one of the first commercial laboratories to offer DNA based technologies including CENSUS, a molecular biological tool based on quantitative polymerase chain reaction (qPCR), as a cost-effective approach to characterize microbial communities.
 At sites impacted by chlorinated solvents like tetrachloroethene (PCE) and trichloroethene (TCE) for example, project managers submit samples for CENSUS quantification of Dehalococcoides to directly evaluate the feasibility of monitored natural attenuation, quantify the efficacy of enhanced bioremediation, and assess the need for bioaugmentation.
-Currently, MI offers over 30 CENSUS assays to evaluate a wide variety of functions ranging from bioremediation of chlorinated solvents (PCE, TCE, DCE, VC, TCA, PCP, and perchlorate) and petroleum hydrocarbons (BTEX, PAHs, and MTBE) to wastewater treatment and biofilm formation.
-Moreover, MI strives to remain the industry leader for nucleic acid (DNA and RNA) technologies and can develop custom CENSUS assays for site specific microbial processes.
+Currently, we offer over 30 CENSUS assays to evaluate a wide variety of functions ranging from bioremediation of chlorinated solvents (PCE, TCE, DCE, VC, TCA, PCP, and perchlorate) and petroleum hydrocarbons (BTEX, PAHs, and MTBE) to wastewater treatment and biofilm formation.
+Moreover, we strive to remain the industry leader for nucleic acid (DNA and RNA) technologies and can develop custom CENSUS assays for site specific microbial processes.